niha-m584/ecDNA-Capstone/README.md

 # Casting Light on Chromosomes: A Study of FISH and DAPI Image Segmentation in Cancer Research
 This contains the code for our chromosome segmentation tool.
+The notebook files were for our personal testing and early implemntations.

 ## Directory